crate/crate-howtos/docs/integrations/azure-functions.rst

 	const SINK_COLUMN_MANNED = process.env['SinkColumnManned'];
 	const SINK_COLUMN_DEBUG = "debug";

-	// A pool of connections to CrateDB that our Azure Function can utilise.
+	// A pool of connections to CrateDB that our Azure Function can utilize.
 	// Notice that this instantiation takes place outside of our Azure Function itself.
 	// This means we can use this pool across multiple Azure Function evocations. const cratePool = new Pool({